Amperclock/amperclock.github.io/_posts/2021-01-22-creating-the-blog-with-Jekyll.markdown

 layout: post
 title:  "Creating the blog with Jekyll and GitHub Pages"
 date:   2021-01-22 13:30:34 +0100
+categories: howto
-categories: jekyll creation how to
+tags: jekyll creation how to
 ---

 ![banner](/assets/jekyllXgithub_banner.png)